Principles of operator algebras: 5b. Von Neumann algebras

 \section{5b.
 Von Neumann algebras}

-Instead of further building on the above results, which are already quite non-trivial, let us return to our modest status of apprentice operator theorists, and declare ourselves rather unsatisfied with Definition 5.1, on the following grounds:
+Instead of further building on the above results, which are already quite non-trivial, let us return to our modest status of apprentice operator algebraists, and declare ourselves rather unsatisfied with Definition 5.1, on the following intuitive grounds:

 \begin{thought} Our assumption that $A\subset B(H)$ is norm closed is not satisfying, because we would like $A$ to be stable under polar decomposition, under taking spectral projections, and more generally, under measurable functional calculus. \end{thought}